OBOAcademy/obook/docs/howto/edit-in-protege.md

 Note the Anonymous Ancestors.
 These are superclasses that are inherited from the parents.
 If you hover over the Subclass Of (Anonymous Ancestor) you can see the parent that the class inherited the superclass from.

 ![](https://lh4.googleusercontent.com/hC3R3tw3S5eVNLc70iCN0lrtj9rD_gIPUBxberpw4gSRRR6xct1Xv5dHYSfXPchpYvpGMhIgGnQQ18dl6pWicyClpL-GGyi_JjkeSKOetm4hleSfA-kxu6ww6v-3q-NOLj3xhd7m)

-#### Revising a superclass:

-1. If you want to revise the superclass, click the 'o' symbol next to the superclass and replace the text.
-Try to revise 'musculoskeletal system disease' to  'disease by anatomical system'.

-2. If you want to delete a superclass, click the 'x' button next to the superclass.
-Delete the 'disease by anatomical system' superclass.

-Close this window without saving.

-Save your work.

 ### Make a Pull Request